angrybacon/doomsday-wiki/markdown/chapters/02-ddft/07-winning-without-doomsday.md

 be used to bait out countermagic and clear the way for your real finisher.

-One last thing to address: there will be times when you determine that you simply have to take a risk and go for a natural storm kill without a Wish in hand.
+One last thing to address: there will be times when you determine that you simply have to take a risk and go for a natural _Storm_ kill without a Wish in hand.
 Perhaps your hand looks like this:

 :::row